jyutzler/Bridge-Systems/system.md

 be opened 1♦.

 ## One Over One
-A 1/1 bid shows 6+ dummy points and either a 5+ card suit or no lower 4-card suit.
+A 1/1 bid generally shows 6+ dummy points and either a 5+ card suit or no lower 4-card suit.

+#### 1♦
-A diamond suit is routinely skipped if it is not particularly long or strong.
+A diamond suit is skipped in favor of a major unless the hand is strong enough to force to game.
+1♦ may also show a balanced 6-8 points and a desire for opener to declare 1NT.

+#### 1NT
+1NT shows a balanced 8–10 points and denies a four-card major.
+It is not forcing, but opener is expected to bid with a strong and/or unbalanced hand.

 ### Opener Rebids
 Opener’s rebids are natural and standard.